AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/InternalElementType/AddRoleClassReference.md

 ##### *addInstance* (Optional)
 Type: [System.Boolean][4]
- if set to `true`, the reference is created as am instance of the RoleClass, containig all ExternalInterfaces and Attributes of the RoleClass.
+ if set to `true`, the reference is created as am instance of the RoleClass, containing all ExternalInterfaces and Attributes of the RoleClass.

 #### Return Value
 Type: [IObjectWithRoleReference][5]